-In the United States, the controlled substances act of 1970 classified hemp and marijuana illegal.
+In the United States, the Controlled Substances Act of 1970 classified hemp and marijuana as illegal.
 The federal government imposed strict regulations on the cultivation of marijuana and industrial hemp.
 The hemp industry suffered greatly as a result of this long-term prohibition of hemp and marijuana.

 The Canadian government also banned the cultivation of cannabis.
 However, research conducted between 1994 to 1998 showed that farmers could grow industrial hemp as a separate breed from marijuana.
 This influenced the decision made by Health Canada to give controlled hemp farming a chance.
 Canada issued the first industrial hemp farming license in May 1998.
 Since then, the number of permits has grown.

 Throughout history, we have successfully used hemp for a variety of purposes.
-We use the leaves, stalks, and seeds to produce clothing, medicine, fuel, and clothing .
+We use leaves, stalks, and seeds to produce clothing, medicine, fuel, and clothing.
 Thanks to how quickly the plant grows, it is capable of supplying resources continuously.

-Hemp fiber is mildew resistant and is highly durable.
-It is long, usually measuring over 1.8 meters with individual cylindrical cells with an irregular surface.
-Hemp fibers last twice as long as cotton fibers, and they are longer and less flexible than flax.
+Hemp fiber is mildew-resistant and highly durable.
+It is long, usually measuring over 1.8 meters, with individual cylindrical cells with an irregular surface.
+Hemp fibers last twice as long as cotton fibers and are longer and less flexible than flax.
 Their coloring is usually yellowish, greenish, greyish, or dark brown.
 They rarely dye it.

 The Italian hemp industry processes some fibers with a whitish color and luster to make them similar to linen.
 Hemp fiber is durable and unaffected by water.
 The fabric made from hemp fiber is suitable for people with sensitive skin as it does not cause allergies.
-Fabric producers often combine hemp fiber with other fibers like flax, silk, cotton, and polyester.
+Fabric producers often combine hemp fiber with flax, silk, cotton, and polyester fibers.

 As a result, manufacturers use hemp fibers to make hemp clothing and furnishings.
-Many familiar with hemp’s use as a fabric praise its softness and long-lasting qualities.
-Further, as it's naturally breathable and durable, it makes an excellent raw material for socks through t-shirts.
-Hemp backpacks with their distinctive Himalayan styles have also become popular for those seeking an earth-friendly look and practicality.
-Often made in Nepal, these carry-alls are better for the environment than cotton or nylon, and they last longer too.
+Many familiar with hemp’s use as fabric praise its softness and long-lasting qualities.
+Further, as it's naturally breathable and durable, it makes an excellent raw material for hemp socks through t-shirts.

-Other uses for the fiber includes mulch, litter, and animal bedding.
+Other uses for hemp fiber include mulch, litter, and animal bedding.
 Hemp fibers have good tensile strength and are also useful for strong ropes, twine, cable, strings, and other cords.
 Other manufacturers across sectors also use the fiber to make ship sails, burlap sacks, artificial sponges, and canvas.
 They also make sturdy and comfortable shoes from hemp fiber.

-The adaptation of hemp in textiles may help to reduce the unfavorable environmental impact of cotton and plastic-based fibers.
+Adapting hemp to textiles may help reduce the unfavorable environmental impact of cotton and plastic-based fibers.

 These qualities make hemp perfect for everything from writing paper to hemp drinking straws.